 We all make mistakes.
 Mistakes can help us grow.
 Many can also have HUGE ramifications on our lives.
 The key is to learn from our mistakes and hopefully not continue to make the same ones.
 What happens however when you keep making the same mistakes over and over again?

-Often we can repeat bad habits without realising our debilitating behaviour.
-Think about what you want most, what is important to you?
-Is your current behaviour bringing you closer to that priority or driving you further away from what you truly want?
+Often we can repeat bad habits without realizing our harmful behavior.
+Think about what you want most, think about what’s important to you?
+Is your current behavior bringing you closer to that priority or driving you further away from what you truly want?

 Say for instance your deep desire is to get married and have children.
-Yet in reality you are still having casual relationships with men who are completely inappropriate and unwilling to commit.
-Deep down you know they can not give you want you want and yet you repeat your destructive patterns of behaviour.
+Yet in reality, you are having casual relationships with partners who are completely inappropriate and unwilling to commit.
+Deep down you know they can’t give you want you want and yet you repeat your destructive pattern of behavior.

-Look at your behaviour and lifestyle.
+Look at your behavior and lifestyle.
 What habits can you change to get your closer to what you desire?